Navinkumar2001/language-exchange-chat/README.md

 3. Start chatting - messages auto-translate for other users
 4. Use mic button for speech-to-text
 5. Click 🔊 to hear translations
+6. Click 📞 for voice calls or 📹 for video calls with other users

 ## Supported Languages